is a stent?

 - Your surgeon then inflates the balloon, usually with a saltwater solution or X-ray dye.
 This opens the blockage and helps reestablish proper blood flow.

 In a general PCI, the coronary arteries are at risk of closing again over time.
 Stents are used to keep the artery open.
-According to the American Heart Association, about one-third of angioplasty see their arteries get narrower after their procedure if a stent isn’t used.
+According to the American Heart Association (AHA), about one-third of people who’ve had angioplasty without a stent see their arteries get narrower after their procedure.

 The stent procedure is similar to a PCI that uses only a balloon.
 The difference is that the stent is placed over the catheter.
 Once the catheter is in place with the stent, it expands along with the balloon.
 As the stent expands, it becomes locked in place permanently.
 Most stents are made of a mesh material to ease the process.
 For larger arteries, fabric stents may be used.